udsgit/phaser3-tutorial-game/readme.md

 ## **Usage**

-1. Open the link from the [Demo](https://udsgit.github.io/chest-collector) or open the file **index.html** if you downloaded it.
+1. Open the link from the [Demo](https://udsgit.github.io/phaser3-tutorial-game/) or open the file **index.html** after build it.
 2. Now you can interact with the "Game".
-3. To move, you will use the arrows on the keyboard and you can take the chests that will appear.
-The game only consists of that, since it is a first contact.
+3. To move, you will use the arrows on the keyboard and you can take the stars that will appear. be care avoiding the bombs.

 ## **Status**

 Project is: **_Completed._**

-Since it has served to know the first contact, but it will continue to be improved through new commits or new repositories making other games.
+Since it has served to know the first contact following the tutorial, but it will continue to be improved through new repositories making other games.

 ## **Contact**